Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Introduction

 First of all, we show how the logarithmic structure can be reconstructed from the \irs (Corollary~\ref{cor:isomorphisms}).
 In fact, we construct a faithful functor from the category of \fs logarithmic schemes into the $2$-category of proalgebraic stacks.
-This is not fully faithful; however, induces a bijection on isomorphisms; so in particular if $X$ and $Y$ are \fs logarithmic schemes, if $\infroot{X}$ is equivalent to $\infroot{Y}$ as fibered categories, then $X$ and $Y$ are isomorphic as logarithmic schemes.
-We describe its essential image, and characterize the morphisms of proalgebraic stacks that come from morphisms of \fs logarithmic schemes (Theorem~\ref{thm:equivalence2}).
-In principle one could develop the theory of logarithmic structures entirely from the point of view of \irss (not that we advocate doing this); a more interesting point is that in this way we are enlarging the category of \fs logarithmic schemes, and the morphisms of \irss that do not come from morphisms of logarithmic schemes could have interesting applications (we plan to go back to this in another paper).
+This is not fully faithful; however, it induces a bijection on isomorphisms.
+In particular if $X$ and $Y$ are \fs logarithmic schemes, and if $\infroot{X}$ is equivalent to $\infroot{Y}$ as fibered categories, then $X$ and $Y$ are isomorphic as logarithmic schemes.
+We describe the essential image of this functor, and characterize the morphisms of proalgebraic stacks that come from morphisms of \fs logarithmic schemes (Theorem~\ref{thm:equivalence2}).

+In principle one could develop the theory of logarithmic structures entirely from the point of view of \irss (not that we advocate doing this); a more interesting point is that in this way we are enlarging the category of \fs logarithmic schemes, and the morphisms of \irss that do not come from morphisms of logarithmic schemes (Example \ref{ex:not.full}) could have interesting applications.